 Students who miss this deadline will be subject to a $40 per exam penalty fee (including students eligible for a discounted exam.)
 Last day to submit a penalty fee order is February 26, 2021.
 No exam orders can be initiated or started after February 26, 2021.

 I have not received my invoice for the balance due.
 What do I do?

-Exams with an outstanding balance due as of 11:59pm on February 28, 2020 will be cancelled and deactivated.
-The $40 deposit will be forfeited to cover the cost of the unused exam materials.
+Exams with an outstanding balance due as of 11:59pm on March 1, 2021 will be cancelled and deactivated.
+The $40 deposit will be forfeited and no exam will be ordered.

-Students who qualify for Free/Reduced Lunch status will enter the Fee Reduction Code JAZ39K in the appropriate field on the online payment form.
+Students who qualify for Free/Reduced Lunch status will enter the Fee Reduction Code KLW98D in the appropriate field on the online deposit form.
 Fee reduction code usage will be verified by APTS with MMSD.
 Unapproved code usage will result in cancellation of the exam order until full payment is submitted.
 Activation of the exam is also required on the MyAP Site.

 If you are not sure if you qualify, please see your school site AP® Coordinator.

 - East High School: Kate Brien, 204-1673